SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 <div style="{{styles}}"></div>
 ```

-In the first example we build a style value manually, and in the second example we pass a string with hard-coded styles as a string.
+In the first example we build a style value manually, and in the second example we pass hard-coded styles as a string.
 None of these are CSP-compliant.
 The correct way would be to pass objects (as in the first example), in which case a style map will be used.

 ### Class maps